IndrajeetPatil/Advanced-R-exercises/_book/Functionals.md

 #> [1] 6
 ```

-With a different kind of function:
+Depending on the function, we can provide a different `init` argument:

 ```r